th-nuernberg/usermgmt/docker/README.md

 ## Setting of conf.toml for docker

-By default the conf.toml has set up those keys for docker properly in the repository.
+By default the conf.toml is set up for docker properly in the repository.
-In development you want to deactivate the directory management by setting the key "include_dir_mgmt" to false in the conf.toml.
+In development the key "include_dir_mgmt" needs to false in the conf.toml.
-Set key "sacctmgr_path" to sacctmgr in the conf.toml file.
+The key must be "sacctmgr_path"  in the conf.toml file.
 In the docker container the PATH environment variable includes the sacctmgr executable.

 ## How to use docker development set up